cloudpedagogy/cloudpedagogy-human-ai-decision-record/README.md

 The production build will be generated in the `dist/` directory and can be deployed to any static hosting service.

 ---

+## 🔐 Privacy & Security

+- **Fully local**: All data remains in the user's browser
+- **No backend**: No external API calls or database storage
+- **Privacy-preserving**: No tracking or data exfiltration
+- Suitable for use in sensitive organisational and governance contexts

+---
 ## Relation to Human-AI Governance Engineering & CDD
 This tool is a concrete application within the domain of Human-AI Governance Engineering.
 It visibly operationalizes the principle that "decisions influenced by AI should remain transparent, traceable, and accountable."